 Key to optimum nutrition with a beans and rice combination is to use more beans than rice.
 The beans are the super food here.
-And to use brown rice, rather than white rice.
+Another key: use brown rice, rather than white rice.
 If brown rice alone doesn't thrill you?
 You won't notice the difference when it's cooked in a flavourful dish like Cajun Red Beans and Rice.
-This dish is often cooked with sausage, like chorizo, or andouille, and you can easily add that, or even chicken or shrimp.
+This dish is often cooked with sausage, like chorizo, or andouille, and you can easily add that, or even chicken or shrimp, if you like.

 Variations of red beans and rice are common throughout the Caribbean, Central and South America, and in the American south, especially Louisiana.
 I've always loved the flavours of that region and like to cook with Cajun spices.
 If you like Cajun, too, try Jambalaya, another delicious rice dish, or these yummy Cajun Turkey Meatballs.